 Can I go to mediation before going to Family Court for help?

 Yes, you can.
 You can contact a CDRC anytime you have a conflict or disagreement.
-To find a CDRC near you, please go to the Legal Help Directory or go to the NY Courts website.
+Please go to the Legal Help Directory or to the NY Courts website to find a CDRC near you.

 Developed with assistance from NYS Unified Court System, Office of ADR Programs